Most people love cats or dogs. Maybe birds.

 I know, it just seems so wrong.
 I think the immediate response of most people has to be “huh,” or some more colorful derivation thereof.

 A great many people simply stare at me blank-faced and ask, “why?”

-Let me slip on my pointy pontificating hat and ponder.
+Let me slip on my pointy pontificating hat and ponder an appropriate reply.

-Pause for just a wavering moment and contemplate what the dung beetle accomplishes.
+I would ask that you pause for just a wavering moment and carefully contemplate what the dung beetle accomplishes.

-It takes what we regard as an absolutely repellent by-product of living (e.g., scat, poop, excrement, fecal matter, sh*t) and instead of stepping gingerly around it and moving on, the dung beetle labors feverishly to accumulate, organize into a spherical shape and roll the “fruits of its labor” back to his or her abode.
+It takes what we regard as an absolutely repugnant by-product of living (e.g., scat, poop, excrement, dung, fecal matter, sh*t) and instead of stepping gingerly around it and moving on, the dung beetle labors feverishly to accumulate, organize into a spherical shape and then roll the “fruits of its labor” back to his or her abode.

 Where the dung beetle uses said ball of smelly goo to feed and raise its young.
 Thereby allowing the lowly dung beetle to replicate, survive, and subdue its world.

-The dung beetle is an awesome role model.
+The dung beetle is an awesome role model for any human.